 The Spanish healthcare system is ranked among the best in the world.
 Learn how to sign up for free state healthcare in Spain, or apply for health insurance as an expat.

 If you’re living and working in Spain, you’ll likely have access to free state Spanish healthcare, paid partly by social security payments, which will be deducted from your wage.
-Sanitas, a health insurance company for internationals, explains how to obtain complete health coverage with affordable private health insurance in Spain.
+This guide explains how to obtain complete health coverage with affordable private health insurance in Spain.

 Public and private healthcare in Spain